Tainted eggs scandal spreads to France

 "It's now up to the Swedish, Swiss, French and to the UK to check because all these eggs are traceable and trackable," European Commission spokeswoman Anna-Kaisa Itkonen told reporters.

-Britain's Food Standards Agency said it was "urgently investigating the distribution of these eggs in the UK" from farms at the centre of the scare, while adding that "the number of eggs involved is very small and the risk to public health is very low".Brexit talks reach 'deadline of deadlines'
+Britain's Food Standards Agency said it was "urgently investigating the distribution of these eggs in the UK" from farms at the centre of the scare, while adding that "the number of eggs involved is very small and the risk to public health is very low".How to become a millionaire - according to the people who have already done it

 It did not give a number but said it represented 0.0001 percent of eggs annually imported into Britain.